 There are so many things I wish we knew before boating Lake Powell, it’s hard to know where to begin.

 Renting a boat was a non-negotiable for me.
-I wanted to explore the lake, weave through the narrow canyons, and soak up the sunshine from the bow.
+I wanted to explore the lake, weaving through the narrow canyons, and soak up the sunshine from the bow.

 We rented a boat through a great, local family who helped us launch it from Wahweap Marina.
 Luckily they gave us some local knowledge of the lake and things to be on the lookout for.